neofinancial/eslint-config-neo/README.md

 `npm run format`

-## Upgrading to version 7
+## On Upgrading to version 7 or higher

-- `npm install -D eslint@latest eslint-config-neo@latest`
+- requires `eslint` version `8.26.0` or higher
-- for backend services, delete the domain-specific `eslintrc`
+- for backend services, you should delete the domain-specific `eslintrc`

 ## FAQ